kboul/vessel-tracks/README.md

 pnpm start
 ```

-browser listens to [http://localhost:3000](http://localhost:3000) as default port
+browser listens to [http://localhost:3003](http://localhost:3003) as default port
+. env file is included with the changed port